 In need of more iPad tips?
 Here's how to fix an Apple Pencil that's not working if you're having stylus trouble, or how to screenshot a full page on iPhone and iPad if you want to grab an entire web page in one.

-For Mac users, we can help you learn how to split your screen on Mac, how to factory reset a MacBook Pro if you're moving to a new Mac or need to start again from scratch, or how to clean a MacBook screen so you can enjoy your Retina display at its best.
+For Mac users, we can help you learn how to split your screen on Mac, how to use Google Lens on iPhone and iPad, how to factory reset a MacBook Pro if you're moving to a new Mac or need to start again from scratch, or how to clean a MacBook screen so you can enjoy your Retina display at its best.